Louis Phélypeaux, Marquis of Phélypeaux

-Louis II Phélypeaux de Pontchartrain OOSE COSM (29 March 1643 – 22 December 1727), Marquis de Phélypeaux (1667), Comte de Maurepas (1687), Comte de Pontchartrain (1699), known as the chancellor de Pontchartrain, was a French politician.
+Louis Phélypeaux, Marquis of Phélypeaux (29 March 1643 – 22 December 1727) was a French politician.

 Biography

-Louis Phélypeaux was born on 29 March 1643 as son of Louis I Phélypeaux de Pontchartrain, and became an advisor to the Parliament of Paris by request on 11 September 1660.
-On 16 June 1677, he bought the post of First President of the Parliament of Brittany for the sum of 100,000 francs, replacing François d'Argouges, which on 27 August 1677 was finalised.
+Louis Phélypeaux was born on 29 March 1643 as son of Louis I Phélypeaux de Pontchartrain, and became an advisor to the Parlement of Paris by request on 11 September 1660.
+On 16 June 1677, he bought the post of First President of the Parlement of Rennes for the sum of 100,000 francs, replacing François d'Argouges, which on 27 August 1677 was finalised.
 During revolts in the Duchy of Brittany, Phélypeaux was able to lead a peaceful resolution by helping the return of the Parliament to Rennes and meeting with revolters.
 On 25 April 1687, he was recalled to Paris at request of king Louis XIV to become Controller-General of Finances, which began his career as minister.

 Between 29 September 1689 and 5 September 1699, Louis was Controller-General, but gained two more ministerial posts in 1690.
 From 6 November 1690 to 2 July 1714, Louis became Secretary of State of the Maison du Roi (Chief of the King's Household), and from 6 November 1690 to 5 September 1699 became Secretary of State of the Navy.

 From 13 November 1690 to 27 December 1693, Louis became Perpetual Head, President, and Director of the East India Company.